woss/fork-flyimg/docs/rate-limiting.md

   # url: 'redis://localhost:6379'
 ```

-### In-Memory Storage
+### File Storage (Default)

-The in-memory storage backend stores rate limit data in PHP memory.
-This is suitable for:
+The file storage backend stores rate limit data in files on the filesystem.
+This is the default option and is suitable for:

 - Single-instance deployments
-- High-performance requirements
 - Development and testing
+- Production environments where Redis is not available

 **Pros:**
-- Fastest performance
+- Persistent across application restarts
-- No filesystem I/O
+- No additional dependencies
+- Simple to set up and use
+- Files are stored in `/tmp/flyimg/ratelimit/` directory

 **Cons:**
-- Data is lost on application restart
+- Slower than Redis or memory storage
 - Not suitable for multi-instance deployments (each instance tracks separately)
+- Requires filesystem write permissions

 ## Rate Limit Configuration